seo-rii/electron-acrylic-window/README.md

 });
 ```

-- If OS is not Windows 10, it works perfectly the same.
+- If OS is not Windows 10, it works perfectly the same as original function.

 - If OS is Windows 10, it overrides construtor option and ```setVibrancy``` method to work properly on Windows 10.